joshsjf/Capstone/README.md

 # Group A

-# This is the collaborative repository for our groups capstone project
+# This is the collaborative repository for our groups capstone project: Tech Palmy Web Application.

 # Team: